 Under certain conditions, Danish citizens, other EU-citizens as well as British citizens are entitled to export some Danish benefits.
 This follows EU-regulation 883/04, and applies in cases where an EU-citizen is considered to be 'socially insured' in Denmark but resides in another EU-county.
 These benefits include social services under the Act of Social Services that are considered cash-benefits under the EU-law.

 If the Withdrawal Agreement between the EU and the UK is adopted, citizens’ rights to export of benefits will remain unchanged during the withdrawal period.

 No-deal Brexit - export of benefits from Denmark

 If the UK leaves EU under a no-deal Brexit, the cooperation under EU-regulation 883/04 ceases to include the UK and British citizens.

 As stated above, the Danish government plans a no-deal Brexit temporary scheme that will be adopted as a law if the situation requires this.
 This will encompass that citizens who are already exporting subsidies for either minding own children under the Day-Care Facilities Act or compensation for loss of earnings to persons maintaining a child with a physical or mental impairment under the Act on Social Services can continue existing export.

-The former benefit already has a maximum period of one year; the later will under the planned transition scheme have a cut-off date at the end of 2019.
-This will give the affected families time to transition into the services and benefits available in the county of residence.
+The former benefit already has a maximum period of one year; the latter will under the planned transition scheme have a cut-off date at the end of 2019.
+This will give the affected families time to transition into the services and benefits available in the country of residence.

 If you have any questions, you can contact The Ministry for Children and Social Affairs, email@example.com